 Leandro Ávalos Blacha (Quilmes, Argentina, 1980) studied Literature and attended Alberto Laiseca’s writing workshop.
-He has published the story ‘Serialismo’ (Eloísa Cartonera, 2005, Nuevo Sudaca Border Prize) and the novels Berazachussetts (Entropía, 2007, winner of the Nouvelle Indio Rico Award, whose jury included César Aira, Daniel Link and Alan Pauls), Medianera (Party Wall, Eduvim, 2011; Editorial Evaristo, forthcoming this 2021), Malicia (Malice, Entropía, 2016) and Una casa de pie (A Standing House, Clase Turista, 2017).
+He has published the story ‘Serialismo’ (Eloísa Cartonera, 2005, Nuevo Sudaca Border Prize) and the novels Berazachussetts (Entropía, 2007, winner of the Nouvelle Indio Rico Award, whose jury included César Aira, Daniel Link and Alan Pauls), Medianera (Party Wall, Eduvim, 2011), Malicia (Malice, Entropía, 2016) and Una casa de pie (A Standing House, Clase Turista, 2017).
 In 2014 he was part of the Argentinean delegation at the Paris Book Fair and was invited to the festival of fantastic literature Les Imaginales, in Épinal (France) in 2014 and 2017.
 In 2017 he also completed a writing residency at the Maison des Écrivains Étrangers et des Traducteurs de Saint-Nazaire, France.
 He is currently working on Malice´s sequel and on a graphic novel with Stéphane de Caneva.
 His new novel (unedited) is Los Quilmers (The Quilmers).

 Los Quilmers (The Quilmers)